Arjun-Bhattarai/LLMs/README.md

 * Learned Positional Embeddings

-are combined before entering the Transformer.
+are combined before entering the Transformer

 ---